neatnik/calendar/README.md

 By default, the current year is used.
 You can override the year by supplying a `year` parameter, e.g. `/calendar.php?year=2023`.

+You can also switch to a weekday-aligned rendering by setting the `layout` parameter value to `aligned-weekdays`.

 Unabashedly written in PHP.
 Print it here: https://neatnik.net/calendar